justint/stringless/README.md

 Use the `-cn=<arg>` flag to specify a different camera.

+To start up the Maya plug-in:

+1. Load up the Stringless plug-in, copy the MEL script
+2. Enter `source StringlessMaya` into the MEL command line
+3. Enter `createStringlessCap "<name>"` into the MEL command line

 ### Optimizing performance

 Use the `-d`/`--dsr` flag to specify a downsample ratio.
 This scales down the captured image frames, speeding up face detection greatly.